 Highlighting the scale of the challenge surrounding overall building performance, an overwhelming 98% of respondents agreed that more consideration should be put into long-term building performance.

 Commenting on the findings, Nathan Garnett, Event Director for UK Construction Week, said: “Rising energy costs, changes to legislation and environmental concerns are all contributing factors in the shift towards more efficient commercial buildings.

-This survey has clearly shown that the industry is acutely aware of the issues surrounding building performance and recognises the challenges that lie ahead.
-Events such as UK Construction Week bring the industry together to discuss the opportunities and challenges that will shape our future, offering unique insights and invaluable expert advice.”
+“This survey has clearly shown that the industry is acutely aware of the issues surrounding building performance and recognises the challenges that lie ahead in tackling inefficiency and improving knowledge and skills.”

+“Events such as UK Construction Week bring the industry together to discuss the opportunities and challenges that will shape our future, offering unique insights and invaluable expert advice.”

 As the largest construction event in the UK, attracting in excess of 30,000 visitors, UK Construction Week is committed to tackling the issues that really matter to attendees, exhibitors and other industry stakeholders and the annual survey plays a key role in identifying potential problems and trends.

 UK Construction Week will take place from 10th-12th October at the NEC in Birmingham and will consist of nine specialist shows under one roof.
 Entry is free of charge and visitors can register now at

 www.ukconstructionweek.com/register